How to make Word documents accessible

 A PDF may be inaccessible if:

-Where to get help: Word layout and visual reading order.
+Where to get help fixing this issue: Word layout and visual reading order.

 Check 3: Real headings